 How to Get Away with Murder still feels new.
 The title comes from Annalise's law school class, where she instructs her students about ways to defend potentially guilty clients.
 Of course, they eventually find themselves committing crimes of their own — and the pilot left viewers craving more of the drama.

 'The Last Man On Earth'

+The Last Man on Earth wasn't like most shows.
+Will Forte's Phil Miller spends most of the episode thinking he is, in fact, the last living person on Earth.
+The pilot explores how lonely anyone could become if that were actually the case — just before introducing another cast member in Kristen Schaal.
 Once Upon a Time got progressively stranger as the seasons went on.
 But the show's original premise and pilot — in which protagonist Emma discovers that her son lives in a town enchanted by the literal Evil Queen — is super original.
 Who would have thought that fairy tales could work in a modern-day story — and be so powerdul?
 It's a credit to the show's creators and writers, who weren't afraid to think outside the box.

 And it's definitely these pilot that have taken TV to a whole new level.